whatwg/html-build/README.md

 ## Building using a Docker container

 The Dockerized version of the build allows you to run the build entirely inside a "container" (lightweight virtual machine).
-This includes tricky dependencies like a local copy of Wattsi, as well as the Apache HTTP server with a setup analogous to that of https://html.spec.whatwg.org.
+This includes tricky dependencies like a local copy of Wattsi, as well an HTTP server setup similar to that of https://html.spec.whatwg.org.

 To perform a Dockerized build, use the `--docker` flag: